 MEETING RESOLUTION COMMENT Completion Date Officer Responsible decision-making and reporting processes currently undertaken by local governments."
 Between 35 and 40 Local Governments in regional Western Australia currently subsidise a local GP service in their community.
 This is an advocacy success for WALGA.
 3. The regulations are expected to be amended shortly.
 3 September 2021 Item 6.1 Stop Puppy Farming Legislation That the update on the Dog Amendment (Stop Puppy Farming) Bill 2021 be noted.
-That: a. any additional costs incurred by a Local Government in administering the Dog Act be paid by the State Government; and b. the Fees and Charges set in Regulations are reviewed bi-annually and at minimum, be adjusted by the Local Government Cost Index.
-RESOLUTION 275.5/2021 Correspondence has been sent to the Minister for Local Government advising of resolution 2.
-Ongoing Tony Brown Executive Director Member Services 5 May 2021 Item 5.4 Review of the State Industrial Relations System Seek confirmation from the State Government on whether it intends to re-introduce legislation for Local Governments to operate solely in the State Industrial Relations System.
-If the State Government reintroduces legislation to require all Local Governments to operate within the State Industrial Relations System, continue to advocate for the State Government to: Amend the Industrial Relations Act 1979 (WA) to include additional provisions to modernise the State IR system; and Provide adequate funding and resourcing to ensure Local Governments are equipped with the appropriate tools and training to enable a smooth transition.
-The State Government has announced that the 'relevant day' for the transition to the State industrial relations (IR) system will be 1 January 2023.
+That: Correspondence has been sent to the Minister for Local Government advising of resolution 2.
+Ongoing Tony Brown Executive Director Member Services 5 May 2021 Item 5.4 Review of the State Industrial Relations System That WALGA: Seek confirmation from the State Government on whether it intends to re-introduce legislation for Local Governments to operate solely in the State Industrial Relations System.
+If the State Government reintroduces legislation to require all Local Governments to operate within the State Industrial Relations System, continue to advocate for the State Government to: The State Government has announced that the 'relevant day' for the transition to the State industrial relations (IR) system will be 1 January 2023.
 Please see the media statement released by the WA Government here.
 This means that from 1 January 2023: • The Minimum Conditions of Employment Act 1993 (WA) (MCE Act) and the Industrial Relations Act 1979 (WA) will cover Local Government employers and employees (not the Fair Work Act 2009 (Cth), with the exception of some provisions that apply to non-national system employers). • The employment tribunal will be the Western Australian Industrial Relations Commission (not the Fair Work Commission). • The regulator which enforces compliance against the State employment laws will be the Department of Mines, Industry Regulations and Safety (DMIRS) (not the Fair Work Ombudsman).
 Ongoing Tony Brown Executive Director Member Services